 Closing thoughts for my readers:

-Jose is one of the most consistent and hard-working individuals that I’ve ever known.
+Jose is one of the most consistent and hard-working individuals I’ve ever known.
 And while the program design I’ve given him is solid, the secret to his success has been his overall consistency in the gym and willingness to change his nutrition.
 Small steps add up to massive change for the positive, and that’s Jose’s journey in a nutshell.

 If you’re looking to change your body composition, by all means, you need to do strength training and cardio.
 However, if you’re struggling with your food, be willing to get some help.
 Change can occur quickly with the proper plan in place.
 Life is too short to spin your wheels in frustration.
 Jose is a different man today because he was willing to change, and you can do the same.